-CONCLUSION: In my view, where parties are trying to minimize legal expenses mediation is useful if:
+In my view, where parties are trying to minimize legal expenses mediation is useful if:

-- Both parties decide they would like the help of a mediator in facilitating the discussion and reaching an agreement.
+A. Both parties decide they would like the help of a mediator in facilitating the discussion and reaching an agreement.

-- if the parties get “stuck” in reaching an agreement on a particular issue or set of issues.
+B. if the parties get “stuck” in reaching an agreement on a particular issue or set of issues.

 My belief is that in almost every family law case when parties disagree, mediation is a better way to proceed than having a judge or magistrate to make the decision(s).
-No matter how solid you feel your case is, a good lawyer will never give a guarantee of the outcome of a trial.
+No matter how solid you feel your case is, a good lawyer will never guarantee of the outcome of a trial.
 Crazy things can happen in court.
-So while agreements in mediation (and the results in court) are rarely perfect, agreements reached through mediation may be workable (or livable) and better than the alternative – that is, may produce a better result than spending a ton of money, going to court, and losing.
+So while agreements in mediation (and the results in court) are rarely perfect, agreements reached through mediation may be workable (and livable) and better than the alternative – that is, may produce a better result than spending a ton of money, going to court, and losing.

-NOTE ON MEDIATORS AND FEES.
 It is probably an oversimplification, but there are basically three kinds of divorce/family law mediators.